Information

 - Bilirubin 2-16 umol/L (not commonly raised in obstetric cholestasis

-TBAs results can take a few days to come back from the lab.
-Raised ALT or GGT and/orpost-prandialbile acids >19 would be suggestive of obstetric cholestasis.
+TBA results can take a few days to come back from the lab.
+Raised ALT or GGT and/orbile acids >19 would be suggestive of ICP.

-Women with obstetric cholestasis should be referred to the Day Assessment Unit at the Royal Infirmary of Edinburgh (0131 242 2656), or Day Beds at St John’s Hospital Livingston for monitoring.
+Women with ICP should be referred to their community midwife in the first instance.
+Ongoing care may be arranged in the Day Assessment Unit at the Royal Infirmary of Edinburgh (0131 242 2656), or Day Beds at St John’s Hospital Livingston for monitoring (01506 524110).
+Most patients can be managed in the outpatient setting.

 Idiopathic pruritis